seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Exeunt*

 SCENE II: Belmont.
-A room in PORTIA’S house.
+A room in PORTIA'S house.

 *Enter PORTIA and NERISSA*